Dalia oil field: Facility

 Dalia Field has been developed with an FPSO capable of processing 240000 oilbbl/d, and with a storage capacity of 2 Moilbbl of oil.

 The FPSO hull was built in South Korea by Samsung Heavy Industries and has a hull dimensions of 300 m in length, 60 m in breadth and 32 m high.
 On top of this is 29,400 tonnes of processing facilities which was mainly built and installed at DSME in South Korea.
 It will have a water injection capacity of 405000 oilbbl/d, water treatment capacity of 265000 oilbbl/d and gas compression capacity of 8 e6cuft/d.
 There will be a total installed power capacity of 66 MW.
-Th living quarters will hold up to 120 people and can be increased to 190 during shutdowns.
+The living quarters will hold up to 120 people and can be increased to 190 during shutdowns.
 The structure has a design working life of 20 years.

 The Dalia subsea production system has 350 wells, consisting of 34 production wells and 30 water injection wells and 3 gas injection wells.